6-12 inches tall

 Intelligent, affectionate, protective, stubborn, excitable

 Designer dogs can come in every shape and size typical of a dog.
 If you are looking for a small, easily maintainable breed to adopt that’s also smart but affectionate, you may want to look into the French Bullhuahua.
-These dogs are crossed with French Bulldogs and Chihuahuas, making the French Bullhuahua an intercontinental dog!
+These dogs are the hybrid of a French Bulldog and a Chihuahua, making the French Bullhuahua an intercontinental dog!

 French Bullhuahuas may have eventually come about by themselves.
 However, they were bred as a designer dog, so their popularity quickly grew.
 Since both of its parents can have extended, high-status pedigrees, you can get a detailed ancestry done from breeders of the French Bullhuahua.

 People are not only interested in their history, though.
 These are smart dogs with typically quirky personalities.
 They can be very affectionate to their owners and generally wary around strangers and other animals, especially if they haven’t been socialized.
 They might inherit their parents’ stubborn streak while simultaneously being adorably excitable.

 French Bullhuahua Puppies — Before You Buy…

 What’s the Price of French Bullhuahua Puppies?